Original oil paintings + Prints + Wearable art

 Paintings that live on your wall

-(Doing) Damage - Oil Paint on Canvas
+Red in the Country - Oil Paint on Canvas

 Dinner (Party) - Oil Paint on Canvas